The other day I was chatting with a few other Moms about me-time. Excuses were flying around like crazy.

 - Create a miracle morning routine.
 The Miracle Morning has changed the way I start my day.
 I wake up an hour and a half before the kids.
 It’s my time and centers me for the day.
-This simple process reminds me why I do the things I do for the rest of the day.
-(This is an affiliate link but you can get it from the library too!)
+This simple process reminds me why I do what I do for the rest of the day.
+(This is an affiliate link, but you can also get it from the library!)

-Me Time Activites That Only Take a Few Minutes
+Me Time Activities That Only Take a Few Minutes

 - Go for a walk.
-It can be for the purpose of exercise but it doesn’t have to be.
-Pick a route that you enjoy and focus on the little things that make you smile along the way.
-(PS… you can do this while pushing a stroller.)
+It can be for the purpose of exercise, but it doesn’t have to be.
+Pick a route you enjoy and focus on the little things that make you smile.
+(PS… you can do this while pushing a stroller or following a trike.)

 - Fall in love with a new musician or group.
 Remember how fun it was to find a new artist?
-Once you started listening you just couldn’t stop!
+Once you started listening, you couldn’t stop!

 Things to do for Me Time During Chores

 - Shop for fun.
-Round up a little when you tell Hubby how long you’ll be out running errands.
+When you tell Hubby how long you’ll be out running errands, round up a little.
 Use that time to stop at a “just for fun” store or spend some extra time browsing your favorite aisle at the store you’re at.

 - Listen to an audiobook.
-Scrubbing the toilets is much more fun when it means you get to listen to the next chapter of your book!
+Scrubbing the toilets is much more fun when you get to listen to the next chapter of your book!

 - Watch a movie.
 Make it a rule that you fold laundry alone.
 Each load buys you about 10 -15 minutes if you fold really slow… hee hee.
 By the end of laundry day, you’ll have watched the whole thing and be looking forward to full laundry baskets.

 - Enjoy a hobby.
 Bring along something fun to do while you wait in the carpool line.
-Crochet, needlepoint or reading a magazine about your favorite hobby can all be done while you’re waiting.
+Crochet, needlepoint, or reading a magazine about your favorite hobby can all be done while waiting.

 Me Time Ideas To Plan Ahead

 - Join a book club.
 Find a local book club or join one online.
-Check out the book club for recovering readers, put together especially for busy Moms.
+Check out the book club for recovering readers, put together just for busy Moms.

 - Learn to paint.
 In our area, painting studios are all over the place.
 They offer classes and open paint sessions.
 Find one and go!
 Meet a friend there or go on your own.

 - Date your love.
-Ahhh, you remember him right?
-Well, part of taking care of you is taking care of both of you.
+Ahhh, you remember him, right?
+Part of taking care of you is taking care of both of you.
 And that means dates.
-Sneak in at home date nights after the kids are in bed.
+Sneak in at- home date nights after the kids are in bed.